Delaware solar panels: The complete guide in 2026

 Going solar in Delaware

 For such a small state, Delaware has some pretty big solar incentives.
-As a homeowner, you'll save with the federal tax credit and net metering––and you can even earn cash every year by selling the environmental benefits associated with your solar panel system.
+As a homeowner, you'll save with net metering––and you can even earn cash every year by selling the environmental benefits associated with your solar panel system.

 The First State may have relatively low electricity costs, but solar is still worth it for most Delawareans.